edina/Notebook-exemplars-for-GLOW-users/README.md

 This content aims to provide support and learning materials for teachers to adopt and use the Noteable service across schools in Scotland.

+## How to access these Notebooks on Noteable: click on the +GitRepo button from the Noteable dashboard and paste this URL:

 ### References

 These exemplars were informed by a number of resources, including: